 o Computer-controlled humidity and temperature levels

 o Vault and building monitored by 24-hour surveillance and security system

 o Air filtration system

-If Electronic Format is required, the Escrow Materials will be stored, maintained and preserved with:
+If Electronic Format is required, the Escrow Materials will be stored, maintained, secured and preserved with:

 o File Encryption using applicable and appropriate standards.
 Encryption for storage is applied after files are uploaded